Foreigner held for drugs escapes while under watch of guards

 Police said Intelligence Officer 2 Ernie Eugenio from PDEA was sleeping beside No when the latter got away from his guards.
 His other custodian, SPO2 Michael Macarubbo, had gone out to buy breakfast when No left the hospital.

 Rigor said a criminal charge of evasion through negligence and an administrative case of serious neglect of duty will be filed against Macarubbo and Eugenio.
-AU
+AU /rga